From an annual p***s festival to the world’s highest density of vending machines, these are the most interesting facts about Japan.

 25. There is a highway in Japan that passes through a building.
 The Hanshin Expressway has an offramp that passes through the 16-story Gate Tower Building in Osaka.

 27. Japan is the only modern nation to refer to its head of state as emperor.
-Since 2019, Emporer Naruhito is the current and 126th emperor in a line that extends back to the country’s founding in 600 BC by Emperor Jimmu.
+Since 2019, Emperor Naruhito is the current and 126th emperor in a line that extends back to the country’s founding in 600 BC by Emperor Jimmu.
 As such, it is the world’s oldest hereditary monarchy.

 28. In 1945, Japan became the first and only country to ever have a nuclear weapon deployed outside testing on its territory.
-The cities of Hiroshima and Nagasaki were both bombed killing around 224,000 people in total and bringing about an abrupt end to the Second World War in Asia.
+The cities of Hiroshima and Nagasaki were both bombed, killing around 224,000 people in total and bringing about an abrupt end to the Second World War in Asia.

 29. The world’s deepest underwater postbox is in Japan, located 10m (32ft 9in) beneath the surface of Susami Bay.